jexxa-projects/JexxaTemplate/README.md

 ## Requirements
 * Java17 installed
-* Writing Java code and build your programs using maven.
+* Writing Java code and build your programs using maven

 ### Maven: